As of Tuesday noon (8 Dec), the Ministry of Health (MOH) has confirmed 12 new cases of COVID-19 infection.

-All of the new cases are imported cases, who had been placed on Stay-Home Notice or isolated upon arrival in Singapore.
+All of the new cases are imported cases, who had been placed on Stay-Home Notice upon arrival in Singapore.

 Update on condition of confirmed cases

 8 more cases of COVID-19 infection have been discharged from hospitals or community isolation facilities.
 In all, 58,176 have fully recovered from the infection and have been discharged from hospitals or community care facilities.